PM Workflows

 Of the workflows covered here, batch interview analysis in Discovery surprised me the most.
 There are so many data points across transcripts that are genuinely hard to navigate and synthesize manually.
 Having AI process all of them at once — finding patterns across interviews that I would have missed reviewing them one at a time — was the moment the system proved its value.

-How Workflows Work in Claude Code
+How the Chain Works in Claude Code

 Workflow 1: Discovery → Insights → Opportunity